weblate/ns8-grafana/README.md

 The above command will:
 - start and configure the grafana instance
-- setup traefik route with HTTPS redirect and Let's Encrypt certficate
+- setup traefik route with HTTPS redirect and Let's Encrypt certificate
 - setup local Loki and Prometheus instances
 - setup default dashboards for node exporter and Loki